Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 These data-syncing apps are often sufficient for new or smaller businesses but might cause issues as a business expands, due to the sheer volume of sales data, which can bog down accounting software.
 Additionally, these apps are generally less customizable, may not work for international businesses, and likely won’t give the level of detail that growing businesses need for in-depth financial analysis.

-The setup process for data-syncing apps is generally similar to A2X, first linking your Amazon account and then your QuickBooks account with your login credentials.
+The setup process for data-syncing apps is generally similar to A2X, first linking your Amazon account and then your QuickBooks Online account with your login credentials.
 The following steps will give you the general overview of what the setup process looks like, however this will differ depending on the app you choose.

 • Pick the data-syncing tool of your choice and create an account.